-Applications for the MSCI are currently CLOSED.
-The next application cycle will be in Fall 2014.
+Applications for the MSCI are currently OPEN.
+The next application deadline is Monday, November 3rd, 5:00pm CST.

 Only complete applications will be reviewed.
 Applications will not be considered complete until all supporting documents have been submitted.
 All application materials must be submitted online.
 Supporting documents may be updated and resubmitted online prior to the application deadline.
 Please note that the selection committee will only receive the latest version of each document that is uploaded to the online site.
 Applicants may also attach notes within the online application system after the application form has been submitted if they wish to include additional information (i.e. awards, publications, etc.) for consideration during the selection process.

 Career Development Plan

 A three-page career development plan (references are not included in the page count) should include, but is not limited to the following:

 The required Research Plan should follow the standard NIH format, and should be no more than 5 pages in length.
 Please note that references are not included in the page count, and appendices are not allowed.
 The NIH format may be found at http://www.ninds.nih.gov/funding/write_grant_doc.htm#developing

 The NIH research plan format includes: